Constitution and Bylaws

 Affiliate membership shall be open to any person who supports the activities and members (both active and associate) of PNA.

 An affiliate member will have the right to receive PNA publications and communications.
 They will not have the right to vote, hold office or represent PNA.

-7.04 Membership in PNA shall be renewed annually upon payment of the membership fee, providing the applicant qualifies under the aforementioned requirements.
+7.04 Membership in Parish Nursing Alberta shall be renewed annually upon payment of the membership fee, providing the applicant qualifies under the aforementioned requirements.
 The fiscal year is 01 January to 31 December.

-7.05 Membership fees shall be set by the general membership at the fall meeting each year.
+7.05 Membership fees shall be set at the Annual General Meeting each year.
 Members are then notified of any fee changes.
 Chapters may collect an additional fee per month for local expenses.

 7.06 Any member may request the attendance of external persons at a meeting for the provision of advice and assistance where necessary.
 These guests have no voting rights and may be requested to leave any meeting at any time.

 8.01 The affairs of PNA shall be managed by a Provincial Executive which shall be composed of the following:

 Chairperson or designate from Chapters